gleich/Open-Source-Courses/README.md

 # Open Source Courses

 👋 Hello!
-This repository is a collection of 100% open source coding lessons.
+This repository is a collection of completely open source coding lessons.

 ## 🗺️ Languages